SysBioChalmers/RAVEN/README.md

 ```matlab
 savepath '~/Documents/MATLAB/pathdef.m'
 ```

+*It is highly recommended to set set startup directory of matlab to a directory where you have write access (Preferences->General->start up directory).*

 ### Setting the solver
 Please note that you must now select the solver that you would like to use after you have loaded RAVEN.
 This can be done like so: